mohammadsoroush/OS6.mohammadsoroush/README.md

 Tip:
-the point is the files that you creat for first time can't be backuped.
+the point is the files you creat for first time can't be backuped.